 Research Backbone

-Scientific and cross-domain foundations for the human regulation layer of Alignment Theory.
+Scientific and cross-domain foundations for the human-constraint and regulation layers of Alignment Theory.

 This page shows where key parts of Alignment Theory overlap with existing research on stress load, regulation, predictive processing, trauma-related fragmentation, social co-regulation, network coordination, and power.
 It does not claim that these literatures are identical.
-It shows how the framework synthesizes patterns that are already documented across domains.
+It shows how the framework models recurring human constraints using patterns already documented across domains.

 Orientation

 Alignment Theory is not presented here as a wholly invented system.
-It is presented as a synthesis.
-Many of its human-regulation components overlap with existing scientific and organizational literatures.
+It is presented as a structural synthesis.
+Many of its human-regulation and human-constraint components overlap with existing scientific and organizational literatures.
 The distinct contribution of the framework is the way these patterns are integrated, translated, and scaled across domains.

 How to read this page